joehahn/secular-bending-waves/README.md

 20 April 2019<br />
 git branch=master

+### bending waves

-IDL code for simulating the spiral bending waves described in Hahn, 2007, ApJ, 665, 856.
+Descend into folder bending_waves to find the IDL code for simulating the spiral bending waves that are described in Hahn, 2007, ApJ, 665, 856.
 That code was originally developed for a paper published in 2003.
 I myself no longer have IDL running at my fingertips...hopefully this still runs 16 years later on your more modern IDL install, fingers crossed.